Schistosomiasis: Cercarial dermatitis

 Scratching the rash can lead to secondary bacterial infection of the skin, thus it is important to refrain from scratching.
-Some common treatments for itching include corticosteroid cream, anti-itch lotion, application of cool compresses to rash, bathing in Epsom salts or baking soda, and in severe itching cases, prescription strength cream and lotions.
+Common treatments for itching include corticosteroid cream, anti-itch lotion, application of cool compresses to rash, bathing in Epsom salts or baking soda, and in severe cases, prescription strength cream and lotions.
 Oral antihistamines can also help relieve the itching.

 Acute schistosomiasis (Katayama fever)

-Acute schistosomiasis (Katayama fever) may occur weeks or months (around 2–8 weeks) after the initial infection as a systemic reaction against migrating schistosomulae as they pass through the bloodstream through the lungs to the liver and also against the antigens of eggs.
+Acute schistosomiasis (Katayama fever) may occur weeks or months (around 2–8 weeks) after the initial infection as a systemic reaction against migrating schistosomulae as they pass through the bloodstream, through the lungs, and to the liver; and also against the antigens of eggs.
 Similarly to swimmer's itch, Katayama fever is more commonly seen in people with their first infection such as migrants and tourists, and it is associated with heavy infection.
-It is seen, however, in native residents of China infected with S. japonicum.
-S. japonicum can cause acute schistosomiasis in chronically infected population, and it can lead to a more severe form of acute schistosomiasis.
+However, it is also seen in native residents of China infected with S. japonicum.
+S. japonicum can cause acute schistosomiasis in a chronically infected population, and can lead to a more severe form of acute schistosomiasis.